Experiment

 Fluffy Slime, science experiment for children

 Creating fluffy slime is a fun and educational science experiment that engages children with hands-on learning about chemistry and the properties of materials.
-Here's how to make fluffy slime step-by-step: Materials: White school glue (PVA glue) Shaving cream (foam, not gel) Baking soda Contact lens solution (containing boric acid and sodium borate) Food coloring (optional) Mixing bowl Mix
+Here's how to make fluffy slime step-by-step: Materials: White school glue (PVA glue) Shaving cream (foam, not gel) Baking soda Contact lens solution (containing boric acid and sodium borate) Food coloring (optional) Mixing bowl Mixing

 Edible Slime, science experiment for children